Chart Color Schemes

 AreaSearch assessment of residential development activity positions Strathalbyn among the top 25% of areas assessed nationwide

-Strathalbyn averaged approximately 105 new dwelling approvals annually over the past five financial years, totalling around 529 homes.
-In FY-26 so far, 77 approvals have been recorded.
-This averages to about 1.5 new residents per year per dwelling constructed between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.
-The average construction value of new dwellings was $342,000, moderately above regional levels, suggesting an emphasis on quality construction.
+AreaSearch analysis of ABS building approval numbers shows Strathalbyn averaged around 105 new dwelling approvals annually over the past five financial years, totalling an estimated 529 homes.
+As of FY-26, 77 approvals have been recorded.
+On average, 1.5 new residents per year per dwelling constructed were reported between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.
+The average construction value for new dwellings was $342,000, moderately above regional levels, suggesting an emphasis on quality construction.

 Frequently Asked Questions - Development